Tibi1226/TuneMaster/README.md

 # TuneMaster
 [https://tunemaster.webnode.page/](https://tunemaster.webnode.page/ "The project's webpage")
-> A Discord music bot written in python
+> A Discord bot written in python

 **Not working!!**